yellowmessenger/documentation/docs/platform_concepts/appConfiguration/freshteam.md

 |   TimeoffID       |  Number        |5000402776      |

 **Return Value**
-Cancel a time off request integration node returns value of object type, use object variable as an output variable.
+Cancel a time off request integration node returns the value of object type, use object variable as an output variable.

 ### 1.8 List all Job Postings